varkaria/gulag-translatition/README.md

 ## Requirements
 - Python 3.9 with flask-babel
-- some translation knowlage
+- Some translation knowlage
 ## How to translation?

-it's really simple just you have some translate skill to help it
+It's really simple just you have some translate skill to help it

 If you have any difficulties to pull it, feel free to join the Discord server at the top of the README, we now have a bit of a community!